 What is the best degree to get in computer science, a BS or BA degree?

 A BA in computer science emphasizes the liberal arts, while a BS focuses on math, science, and technology.
-Either degree can be helpful, but a BS is more likely to open doors to specialized careers or advanced degrees.
+Either degree can be helpful, but a BS in computer science is more likely to open doors to specialized careers or advanced degrees.

 Is computer science a hard major?